rust-lang/book/nostarch/chapter11.md

     pub fn new(value: i32) -> Guess {
         if value < 1 {
             panic!(
-                "Guess value must be greater than or equal to 1, got {}.", value
+                "Guess value must be greater than or equal to 1, got {value}."
             );
         } else if value > 100 {
             panic!(
-                "Guess value must be less than or equal to 100, got {}.", value
+                "Guess value must be less than or equal to 100, got {value}."
             );
         }